terrycojones/rpnpy/README.md

 ```

 this can be avoided with the `:n` (no split) modifier, but note that the
-modifier will only affect then next (and subsequent) lines.
+modifier will only affect the _next_ (and subsequent) lines.
 You can just
 give an empty command with the `:n` modifier to toggle to no line
 splitting: